SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Madelyn-Li.md

 ### About

-very very casual gaming and watching movies while eating snacks
+I recently got into cleaning faucets with Scrubbing Bubbles because the name is so cute

 ### Why Do I Want To Be a SASE Mentor?

-Hopefully something that is not an office job
+to get out of my apartment

 ### Career Goals

-to get out of my apartment
+Hopefully something that is not an office job

 ### Co-ops